- What are the important dates for Summer 2016?

 Do I have to work all summer?

-We like to try to find counselors who can make a commitment to the entire summer time frame.
-It helps with continuity in the camp community and provides for a more stable environment for both campers and fellow staff members.
-There is an exception in some cases especially in our Junior Staff who we hire on a half summer basis.
+We like to try to find counselors who can make a commitment to the entire summer time frame and for those that do complete an entire summer in most cases receive an incentive bonus at the end of the season.
+Working the entire summer also helps with continuity in the camp community and provides for a more stable environment for both campers and fellow staff members.
+There is an exception in some cases especially in our Servant Leadership Program Staff who we hire for a two or three weeks session.

 What is the difference between SLP, Assisting Senior and a Senior Staff Member?